-Please leave enough time to submit your work before the end of your allocated slot, or you’ll receive zero on the exam.
+Please leave enough time to submit your work before the end of your allocated slot, or you may receive zero on the exam.
 If a paper is submitted within 30 minutes after the end of the submission window, it will be penalised by 5% of the total available.
 Work received after this time (even 1 second after this time) will not be marked, and unfortunately you will receive a zero on the exam.
 If you have trouble submitting your assessment, you can apply for Exceptional Circumstances.
 ECA claims can be submitted at any time up to 7 days after the online exam window.

 It’s important that you know this.
-Though the VLE site for your submissions may be open after the 24 hour period has passed (to allow students with extra time to submit), work submitted beyond the student’s deadline will not be marked (even if an Exceptional Circumstances claim is accepted).
+Though the VLE site for your submissions may be open after the 24 hour period has passed (to allow students with extra time to submit), work submitted any more than 30 minutes after the exam deadline will not be marked (even if an Exceptional Circumstances claim is accepted).

 What do I do if I’m unable to do an exam during the allowed time, or my performance is impacted by exceptional circumstances?

 Much like any other exam, if you’re unable to do it at the time that’s set, you’ll need to apply for Exceptional Circumstances.
 If it isn’t possible to provide evidence of your circumstances, you should submit a claim anyway; but please explain what your circumstances are, and why you weren’t able to get evidence.
 We strongly recommend that you attempt your exams if you’re able, but if you are too unwell, or if it really isn’t possible for you to concentrate on your assessments, then you can use Exceptional Circumstances to delay them until the Late Summer Assessment Period (Resit week).
-There are risks associated with this, however, as if you aren’t successful in August, it isn’t likely for you to be able to progress to the next academic year on time.
+There are risks associated with this, however, as if you aren’t successful in August, it isn’t likely that you will be able to progress to the next academic year on time.

 The procedure for exceptional circumstances for online examinations is as follows (please take careful note of deadlines):

-- If you believe your online examination assessment is being impacted by exceptional circumstances, as defined under the above policy and updates, you may submit an ECA claim.
-This claim does not need to be evidenced, given the current circumstances.
+If you believe your online examination assessment has been affected by exceptional circumstances, as defined under the updated ECA policy, you may submit an ECA claim.